JulianT2013/gravity-pdf-core-booster/README.md

 # Contributions

-You are more than welcome to contribute to Gravity PDF but we recommend you [open a new issue on GitHub](https://github.com/GravityPDF/gravity-pdf-enhanced-option-fields/issues) and discuss your use-case before creating a pull request.
+You are more than welcome to contribute to Gravity PDF Enhanced Option Fields but we recommend you [open a new issue on GitHub](https://github.com/GravityPDF/gravity-pdf-enhanced-option-fields/issues) and discuss your use-case before creating a pull request.

 There are a few guidelines that need to be followed to ensure a smooth pull request.
 These include: